 - Loans that are forgiven unless you sell, move, refinance, or pay off your mortgage before the forgiveness date

 - Grants that you don’t ever need to repay

 Different types of programs are available in different states.
 Income limits, credit requirements, and other qualifications vary by program.

 2. Your 401k or Roth IRA

-If you don't qualify for assistance but have a 401k or Roth IRA, you can use some of that money to fund your down payment.
+If you don’t qualify for one of these alternatives to bridging loans but have a 401k or Roth IRA, you can use some of that money to fund your down payment.
 Exactly how you do it depends on which account you have.

 With a 401k, you don’t want to withdraw funds early because you’d end up paying penalties.
 What you can do is borrow up to half of your balance or $50,000, whichever is less.
 You do pay interest, but it goes into your own account.